bschwand/bschwand.github.io/_posts/2025-02-02-ultimate_3D_printer_Z_probe.md

 ![Test gauge](/assets/images/ultimate_Z_probe/IMG_20250202_123556.jpg)

 This taught me that soldering and laying out such thin magnet wire is quite annoying and difficult.
-It tends to lift, not stay in place, it is very difficult to remove the insulating laquer properly, it is so thin it tends to melt.
+It tends to lift, not stay in place, it is very difficult to remove the insulating laquer properly, it is so thin it tends to melt on the tip of the soldering iron.
 And it's very easy to overheat the strain sensor and lift the pads while soldering.
 I later came up with a much better solution.

 To drive the HX711, I was going to use an stm8 board but laziness won: there are plenty of arduino libraries to communicate with the HX711, so I used an arduino pro mini clone that I already had as well instead.
 Since the pro mini has no usb/serial converter, it's great to hook up directly to the serial pins on the OrangePiOne controlling the printer with octoprint.
-This way the Pi board powers the Arduino, can control/configure it over the serial port, and also program the firmware on it.
+This way the octoprint Pi board powers the Arduino, can control/configure it over the serial port, and also program the firmware on it.

 I whipped a quick prototype on veroboard